posva/how2/README.md

 So technically, this is a really small application, but we're going to take it seriously and implement it as if it will continue to get more and more features.
 In other words, **we are making a scalable app**.
 I know what you're thinking...

-> An app with no test is a scalable as a 48h hackathon Single Page Application in jQuery
+> An app with no test is as scalable as a 48h hackathon Single Page Application in jQuery

 And it's true, it's hard to add different features at the same time if we have no tests.
-But trying to learn tests and how to scale our app at the same time is pretty big deal.
+But trying to learn tests and how to scale our app at the same time is a pretty big deal.
 So let's focus on one thing at a time and get it right ⚡️.

 ## Existing How2 API